moorepants/dissertation/parameterstudy.rst

 Introduction
 ============

-Investigation of the effects of changes in the model parameters are natural place to start once the various bicycle models are available.
+Investigation of the effects of changes in the model parameters is a natural place to start once the various bicycle models are available.
 For the bicycle designer, understanding how changing parameters affects the dynamic characteristics is something of a holy grail.
 If connections can be drawn from